anchore/webinar-demo/docs/02-visibility.md

 anchorectl application version add app@v2.0.0
 ```
 Submit our new v2.0.0 image for addition to Anchore Enterprise
-With `--from docker/registry` AnchoreCTL will perform a 'distributed/local' SBOM-generation and analysis (secret scans, filesystem metadata, and content searches) and upload the result to Anchore Enterprise without ever having that image touched or loaded by your Enterprise deployment.
+With `--from docker/registry` AnchoreCTL will perform a 'distributed/local' SBOM-generation and analysis (secret scans, filesystem metadata, and content searches) and upload the results to Anchore Enterprise without ever having that image touched or loaded by your Enterprise deployment.
 ```bash
 anchorectl image add app:v2.0.0 --from docker --dockerfile ./Dockerfile
 ```